Game of Thrones (2012 video game): Reception

 Game of Thrones received "mixed" reviews on all platforms according to the review aggregation website Metacritic.
 IGN praised the well-crafted plot, but criticized its poor execution through low-quality graphics, sound design, animations and voice acting, as well as a repetitive combat experience.

-The Guardian gave the Xbox 360 version three stars out of five and called it "a decent game that has been horrifically let down by one sub-standard element."
+The Guardian gave the Xbox 360 version three stars out of five, criticizing the combat system but calling it "a decent game that has been horrifically let down by one sub-standard element."
 However, The Digital Fix gave the same console version a score of five out of ten and said, "By hook or by crook Cyanide managed to win this licence before it hit the big time with HBO, and it's difficult to believe that they would be given the opportunity to create Westeros now that it is so much more well known.
 A serviceable game with blood spurts and political machinations would have sufficed as a first step, allowing them time to bed in get to know the nuances of third person combat.
 Instead, apart from the story, there is a general feeling of detachment from the game and its main gameplay elements giving rise to the notion that most who play it will do so only to find out how the tales of Mors and Alester twist and turn on their way to conclusion."
 Digital Spy gave the PC version two stars out of five and said that it "takes a while to get going, but perseverance is rewarded with an engaging story full of tough choices and interesting dilemmas.
 Unfortunately, the plot is let down by poor storytelling, sloppy visuals and mediocre gameplay, despite a relatively deep combat system."